 Chief Innovation Officer

-Throughout his career, Om’s focus has been on harnessing technology to improve healthcare and catalyze positive behavior change.
+Throughout his career, Dr. Lala’s focus has been on harnessing technology to improve healthcare and catalyze positive behavior change.
 At McKinsey & Company, he co-designed a digital pay-for-performance dashboard that was widely used by Medicaid.
 He went on to co-found a venture-backed pediatric tech startup, where he worked with the designers of the Apple Store to reimagine patients’ digital user experience in the exam room.
 His academic work in behavior change led him to serve as Senior Researcher at Harvard Business School, where he conducted research on “nudges”, coaching effectiveness, and transparency.
 He subsequently became Executive Director of the Institute of Coaching at McLean, Harvard Medical School, where he led continuing education initiatives for 20,000+ coaches, physicians and psychologists globally.
 His coaching clients have ranged from C-level executives and physician leaders, to low-income patients seeking to achieve their health goals.